angryelectron/thingspeak-java/README.md

 It supports the hosted ThingSpeak server at api.thingspeak.com as well as self-hosted open-source servers ([GitHub Source](https://github.com/iobridge/thingspeak)).

+Also included:  An appender for log4j - post data to ThingSpeak channels using Logger framework.

 How To Install
 ---
 Get the source by [downloading a zip file](https://github.com/angryelectron/thingspeak-java/archive/master.zip)